 The FBI picked up Helen Nelson two days after that fateful battle.
 She pleaded guilty to violating her parole and was sentenced to serve one year and one day at a federal women’s prison, located about 50 miles outside of Detroit, Michigan.

 Fascinated by Baby Face Nelson?
-Next, check out these female gangsters that stole and killed their way into the underworld, before looking at three of the most ruthless and powerful gangsters alive today.
+Next, check out these female gangsters that stole and killed their way into the underworld, before looking at three of the most powerful gangsters opearting today.